Ohio Catastrophic Injury Attorney and Cincinnati Auto Accidents Lawyer Investigates Common Traffic Violations that may lead to Car Accidents

 Settlement or trial period: most Cincinnati car accident lawsuits are settled out of court, which is a possibility at all stages of litigation, up to and including during the trial.

-Poor Weather & Unsafe Driving Conditions
+Ohio Traffic Violations & Unsafe Driving Conditions

 Statistics published by the Federal Highway Administration help describe the hazards of snow and ice on roads.
 More than 115,000 people are injured in winter vehicle accidents annually.
 Following any car accident and injury, it is important to preserve physical evidence of the crash for any potential legal action in the future.
 Damages related to property and compensation for medical expenses, pain and suffering and long-term disability may be available.
 The Lyon Firm has obtained large settlements in auto injury and wrongful death lawsuits.